kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 - HPA: pod downscaling or rebalancing.

 It is understood that multiple eviction requesters may request eviction of the same pod at the same time.
-The requesters should coordinate their intent and not remove the eviction request until all requesters have dropped their intent.
+The requesters should coordinate their intent and not remove the single instance of eviction request until all requesters have dropped their intent.
+For more details see [Eviction Requester](#eviction-requester-1) section in the Design Details.

 ### Pod and Interceptor